Success is thrilling.

 The result: a dropper who has “covered” the entire syllabus but cannot apply concepts correctly under timed exam conditions.
 The score barely improves from the previous attempt.

-The NEET dropper study plan on this page provides you the real solution to this problem at the root, through two simple rules that run through every month of the schedule.
-The NEET dropper preparation tips and strategy outlined below are built specifically for repeaters and droppers.
+The NEET dropper study plan outlined on this page provides you the real solution to this problem at the root, through two secret tips that you should run through every month of the schedule.
+The NEET dropper preparation tips and strategy outlined below are built specifically for repeaters and droppers for a definitive success.

-The CareerOrbits approach to NEET dropper preparation is built around one core insight: revise a chapter and practice it side by side.
+Your approach to NEET dropper preparation needs to be built around one core insight: revise a chapter and practice it side by side.

-After completing revision of a chapter — whether using CareerOrbits Smart Interactive Notes or NCERT textbooks or your NEET Coaching material — start solving the questions with the Practice Question Bank for that chapter immediately.
+After completing revision of a chapter — whether using personal notes or NCERT textbooks or your NEET Coaching material — start solving the questions with the NEET practice question sets or modules for that chapter immediately.

 This does three things simultaneously: